harrinp/WalledIn/README.md

 ### Command Line arguments
 ```
  -h            --> help
  -cw arg1 arg2 --> Set color of walls (Foreground) (Background)
  -cp arg1 arg2 --> Set color of player (Foreground) (Background)
+                -> Available color arguments: RED, BLACK, WHITE, GREEN, MAGENTA, CYAN, BLUE, NOCOLOR
  -ncp          --> Shortcut to not color player
  -ncw          --> Shortcut to not color wall
+ --nocolor     --> Don't color anything (terminal defaults used)
  -nc           --> Shortcut to not color anything

  -p arg1       --> Change the character that the player is displayed as.
 Limit 1 character
  -w arg1       --> Change the character that the inside of the walls are displayed as.
-Default is " ".
+Default is .
 Limit 1 character
  -t arg1       --> Change the number of tunnels that will exist at any time.
 Limit 100

-Available color arguments: RED, BLACK, WHITE, GREEN, MAGENTA, CYAN, BLUE, NOCOLOR
+ --nocollision --> Turn off collision mechanics, game runs until you quit
+ -ncol         --> Shortcut to no collision
 ```

 ### Example Configurations